dmg85/terminal-commands/README.md

 ## Key Commands & Navigation

-* `Up and Down` Will show your previous used commands
+* `Up and Down` Will show your previously used commands
 * `Tab key` Autocomplete your text
 * `Ctrl+L` Clear your terminal screen
-* `Ctrl+C` Cancel the command and goes to the next line without executing anything
+* `Ctrl+C` Cancel the command and go to the next line without executing anything
 * `Ctrl+R` Will pop up a search box and is going to match the last command
 * `Ctrl+D` Closes the terminal